Integrate with Flat File

 Enter details

-- Enter a name for the system you want to connect to in the What do you want to call this system? field.
+- Enter a name for the system you want to connect to in the Name field.

-- Enter a description for the system in the How do you want to describe this system? field.
+- Enter a description for the system in the Description field.

 - This is the authoritative source for my identities